PujanShresthaBlueCloud/repacollage/README.md

 and install
 npm i react-icons

-For matching the categories need to check the seed.tsx and categories name otherwise it will not be displayed
+For matching the categories need to check the scripts/seed.tsx and categories name otherwise it will not be displayed
 ### Creating the hook we need to go to hooks folder
 create new file use-debounce.ts here debounce means what ever user type on search field we don't want to query each letter to database so we pause for 500ms for query to be execute.